-Where do the smells come from?
+Where do bad AC smells come from?

-If it doesn’t smell like rotten eggs, you probably have a different issue.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different challenge.

 Heat and moisture can contribute to increased mold growth, particularly in warmer climates.
-Not only can mold and mildew develop a nasty smell, but it can also negatively impact the quality of air in your space.
+Not only can mold and mildew develop a nasty smell, but it can also negatively impact the quality of air in your house.

 It’s also possible that a small animal navigated into your duct system and died.
-You can turn off your air conditioner and either give our team or pest control a call to come and retrieve the animal.
+You can turn off your air conditioner and either give our team or pest control a call to come and get the animal.

-What can I do?
+What should you do?